circleci/circleci-docs/jekyll/_cci2/workflows.md

 For full details on pattern-matching rules, see the [java.util.regex documentation](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html).

-## Using workspaces to share data among jobs
+## Using workspaces to share data between jobs
-{: #using-workspaces-to-share-data-among-jobs }
+{: #using-workspaces-to-share-data-between-jobs }

 Each workflow has an associated workspace which can be used to transfer files to downstream jobs as the workflow progresses.
 For further information on workspaces and their configuration see the [Using Workspaces to Share Data Between Jobs]({{site.baseurl}}/2.0/workspaces) doc.